-This Official Statement sets forth information relating to the sale and issuance of the \$275,000,000 State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2024B (the "2024B Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division").
+This Official Statement sets forth information relating to the sale and issuance of the \$220,170,000 State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2024C (the "2024C Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division").

-Proceeds of the 2024B Bonds will be used to finance a portion of the costs of acquisition and construction of the 2024 Turnpike Project, as defined herein, and to pay costs of issuance, as detailed in "PURPOSE OF THE ISSUE" herein.
+Proceeds of the 2024C Bonds will be used to finance a portion of the costs of acquisition and construction of the 2024C Turnpike Project, as defined herein, and to pay costs of issuance, as detailed in "PURPOSE OF THE ISSUE" herein.

-The 2024B Bonds will be solely payable from the Net Revenues of the Turnpike System.
-The lien of the 2024B Bonds on the Net Revenues is on parity with the lien of the Outstanding Bonds and the State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2024A (the "2024A Bonds"), which are expected to be delivered on May 16, 2024, as described in "DESCRIPTION OF THE BONDS" herein.
-The aggregate principal amount of Bonds expected to be Outstanding subsequent to the issuance of the 2024B Bonds is \$3,361,025,000, including the 2024A Bonds, which are expected to be delivered on May 16, 2024, and excluding those Outstanding State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2012A and Series 2014A, that will be refunded and defeased with the proceeds of the 2024A Bonds.
-The 2024B Bonds are not secured by the full faith and credit of the State of Florida.
+The 2024C Bonds will be solely payable from the Net Revenues of the Turnpike System.
+The lien of the 2024C Bonds on the Net Revenues is on parity with the lien of the Outstanding Bonds, as described in "DESCRIPTION OF THE BONDS" herein.
+The aggregate principal amount of Bonds that will be Outstanding subsequent to the issuance of the 2024C Bonds is \$3,434,025,000.
+The 2024C Bonds are not secured by the full faith and credit of the State of Florida.
 See "SECURITY FOR THE BONDS" herein.